mevaldovi/Book-Search-Engine/README.md

 [Agnowledgments](https://github.com/mevaldovi/Book-Search-Engine#Agknowledgments)

 # Installation
+- Clone this repo

+- npm install

+- Set up Apollo Server & create an Apollo Provider

+- Set up MongoDB database

+- cd src

+- npm start

+- navigate to https://localhost:3000 if app does not start

 # Usage
 Once the page loads, simply create an account and add any books you want to save to your account.